jarekzaj/MailContainerTest/README.md

 There are no additional constraints, use the packages and approach you feel appropriate, aim to spend no more than 2 hours.
 Please update the readme with specific comments on any areas that are unfinished and what you would cover given more time.

+### Unfinished

+Ideally more unit tests which cover things like nullable reference types (strings) in the solution.
+More error handling.
+Currently very basic separation of concern.
+Some more code duplication could be achieved.
+Possibly use a library for validation.
+Identified an issue with AllowedMailTypes, which currently does a bit comparison - I believe this is not intended behaviour and has been identified in a couple of unit tests.